 Ever said any of the following to yourself?

-*It reminds me of a special time or person.
-What about these?
+• It reminds me of a special time or person.

 We use a million excuses to justify the physical clutter that collects on our desks, in our wardrobes, on our bench tops and on other unsuspecting surfaces around our homes.
 But instead of rationalising our behaviour to ourselves and others, it may be more helpful to ask: how do I feel when I live, sleep or work amongst the clutter?
 Or what emotions come up for me when I think about sorting through the piles and files to clear the mess?

-For many would-be hoarders, the mere idea of getting rid of clutter can create varying degrees of anxiety, guilt, embarrassment, shame, paralysis and insecurity.
-For others who struggle to sort and clear their clutter, there is often a misled belief that the items represent some kind of extension of who we are at our very core, therefore to get rid of the mess is erroneously perceived as akin to losing some sense of self.
+For many would-be hoarders, the mere idea of getting rid of clutter can create varying degrees of anxiety, guilt, embarrassment and shame.
+For others who struggle to sort and clear their clutter, there is often a misled belief that the items represent some kind of extension of who we are at our very core.

 In order to make progress in the battle of the mess, it’s important to understand what our relationship with the clutter represents.
-Only then can we hope to taste the sweetness of empowered lightness that freedom from the stuff we no longer need will bring.
-For those drowning in a sea of insignificant memorabilia, bedside table pick-up sticks, a mounting floordrobe, or dust-coated items untouched in years, there is help at hand, and you can start today.
+For those drowning in a sea of insignificant memorabilia, a mounting floordrobe, or dust-coated items untouched in years, there is help at hand and you can start today.

 What’s really important to you?
-If you haven’t worn or used an item for several years, give it to a charity or bin it.
+If you haven’t worn or used an item for several years, give it to a charity, sell online or bin it.

 Aim to sort and file papers and items to a permanent home, behind closed doors and drawers, rather than leave them on open shelves and surfaces.
 Keeping the items out of sight reduces the often overwhelming assault on our already overloaded senses.